nhsconnect/gpconnect/pages/foundations/foundations.md

 The foundations capability cover the basic API requirements and prerequisites to utilise the GP Connect APIs.

-{% include important.html content="In order to successfully make us of the GP Connect APIs, initially a level of pre-existing accredited Spine connectivity will be required along with some FHIR foundation API capabilities." %}
+{% include important.html content="In order to successfully make use of the GP Connect APIs, initially a level of pre-existing accredited Spine connectivity will be required along with some FHIR foundation API capabilities." %}

 {% include roadmap.html content="Over time the necessity to have access to pre-existing spine services (i.e. PDS and SDS integration) is likely to be replaced by GP Connect/FHIR based equivalents." %}